Trujillo-Group/trujillo_group_resources/tutorials/TS/README.md

 B 3 28 F
 B 3 15 F

 ```

 > [!Important]
 > To understand what each new keyword means you can look them up on the offical website: [Gaussian](https://gaussian.com/keywords/).
-It's important to remember that calculating the vibrational frequencies using the ```freq``` keyword is critical when searching for a TS as a TS has exactly one imaginary frequency (i.e. IF = 1)
+It's important to remember that calculating the vibrational frequencies using the ```freq``` keyword is critical when searching for a TS in the potential energy surface of a reaction as a TS has exactly one imaginary frequency (i.e. IF = 1)
-5.

-Calculate vibrational frequency of your proposed TS using Freq keyword.
-Open output file with Gaussview and show the results of frequency calculation.

-Then open Display Vibrations and choose the vibrational mode that does not relevant to your desired TS structure.
-You can click Start Animation to play vibration of selected mode
+5. Submit the calculation to be run using the _Gaussian16_ (or _Gaussian09_) software
+6. **If the calculation terminates normally**, open the output _.log_ file with GaussView
+7. Check that there is only one IF that is larger than $- 10 cm^{-1} in the _Results_ > _Vibrations..._ tab.
+8. Check to make sure that this is the correct vibrational frequency that represents the bond breaking / forming vibration you are interested in
+9. If you have more than one IF, select one of those modes that does not correspond to the one you need.
+10. Click _Start Animation_ to play the vibration of selected mode and see what sort of motion this involves.
-Click Manual Displacement and change the valuse to the lowest value by sliding the button to leftmost.
+11. Click _Manual Displacement_ and change the value to either "1" or "-1" and press _Save Structure..._.
-Click Save Structure.
-Gaussview will open the new window with an adjusted molecule from previous window.
+12. This will open the new structure in a new window
-Save it as new input and calculate frequency of new proposed TS again.
+13. Save this as new input and add all the previous keywords used
-If you found guessed TS structure, which has only 1 imaginary frequency, you can use this structure for optimization of TS to search the saddle point of state.
+14. Rerun this new structure until the calcaultion completes with only one IF being returned.
+15. If the calculation terminates abnormally, check the error listed at the end of the _.log_ file and resubmit the calculation once you determine what will remove this error.

+> [!Important]
+> The most common errors in the TS search are listed in the [Gaussian Errors](https://github.com/Trujillo-Group/trujillo_group_resources/tree/main/resources/gaussian_errors) section.

+16. If the calculation terminates normally, however this has no IFs; a product is most likely formed.
+17. If this is the case, check the _Results > Optimisation..._ tab to see what happened during the run.

 # Orca